Welcome to your future in smart, sustainable and resilient infrastructure!

 Let internationally-renowned faculty inspire you to excel, provide customized academic support and guide you to the next level of your career in civil engineering.

-Join the Select Group of Cohorts
+Join the Select Group of CEE STEM Scholars

 The National Science Foundation funded S-STEM project aims to contribute to the national need for well-trained civil engineers by supporting the recruitment, retention, and graduation of high achieving, students with demonstrated financial need.
 Over its five-year duration, the project will provide prestigious two-year scholarships to 24 undergraduate and 8 graduate (Masters) students at the University of Missouri.
 Scholars will pursue Bachelor or Master of Science degrees in Civil Engineering.